gstuart/Track-Suggester/README.md

 #### By _**Grace Stuart (gstuart)**_

 ## Description
-_A webpage (using HTML, CSS, JavaScript and jQuery) that asks future students a series of questions about themselves and provides a track suggestion based on their answers._
+A webpage (using HTML, CSS, Bootstrap, JavaScript, and jQuery) that asks future students a series of questions about themselves and provides a track suggestion based on their answers.

 ## Setup/Installation Requirements
-Go to gstuart.github.io/Track-Suggester or use the following instructions.
+Go to gstuart.github.io/Track-Suggester or use the following instructions:

-1. _clone this repo. (to your Desktop)_
-2. _click on the html document titled index.html in repository folder_
-3. _This should open the .html document in the browser, no other steps needed._
+1. Clone this repository onto your desktop.
+This will place the all files and folders in onto your computer.

+2. Click on the index.html file in the browser.
+This will allow you to view the file in your browser.
+If this does not open in your browser, navigate to project folder via your command line and type "open index.html".

 ## Know Bugs
-_There are no known bugs._
+There are no known bugs.

 ## Technology Used To Create Portfolio
-*_HTML, javascript, jquery, Bootstrap, and custom css._*
+HTML, CSS, Bootstrap, JavaScript, and jQuery.

-### License
+## License
 *GPL*
 Copyright (c) 2017 **_Grace Stuart_**